ymunemasa/data-tutorials/tutorials/hdp/hadoop-tutorial-getting-started-with-hdp/tutorial-3.md

 -   [Learning the Ropes of the Hortonworks Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/)
 -   Hortonworks Sandbox
--   Lab 1: Load sensor data into HDFS
+-   Loading Sensor Data into HDFS
--   Allow yourself around **one hour** to complete this tutorial.

 ## Outline